blckbx/lnd-hybrid-mode/README.md

 - Solution 2: Dynamic DNS (DDNS)

 ### *Static IP:* ###
 Static IPs are rarely provided for home use internet connections.
-These are features offered mostly for cable or business internet connections.
-Having a static IP configuring of `lnd.conf` is much easier.
-Here we only need to set `externalip`.
+It is a feature mostly offered to cable or business connections.
+Having a static IP makes configuring of `lnd.conf` much easier.
+In this case option `externalip` needs a closer look.
 ````
 ; Adding an external IP will advertise your node to the network.
 This signals
 ; that your node is available to accept incoming channels.
 If you don't wish to